Lewis Blaine Hershey: Retirement

-As required by law, Hershey was involuntarily retired from the Army on April 10, 1973, at the age of 79, as a four-star general.
+As required by law, Hershey was involuntarily retired from the Army on 10 April 1973, at the age of 79, as a four-star general.
 He was one of the very few members of the U.S. Army to be allowed to serve beyond the mandatory retirement age of 64 since it was established shortly after the American Civil War.

-Hershey died in Angola, Indiana on May 20, 1977 (only a month after his wife's death) and he is interred in Section 7 of Arlington National Cemetery.
+Hershey died in Angola, Indiana on 20 May 1977 (only a month after his wife's death) and he is interred in Section 7 of Arlington National Cemetery.

 Hershey was a recipient of the prestigious Silver Buffalo Award from the Boy Scouts of America.
 He was a Scout leader and executive in Washington, DC.
 His previous awards from the Boy Scouts included the Silver Beaver Award and the Silver Antelope Award.

-Hershey was one of only three Army officers to have served as a general during three wars (the others being Winfield Scott and Douglas MacArthur) and was one of the few Army officers promoted to brigadier general without previously holding the rank of colonel.